apache/hadoop/hadoop-ozone/dev-support/checks/README.md

 # Ozone checks

-This directory contains a collection of easy-to-user helper scripts to execute various type of tests on the ozone/hdds codebase.
+This directory contains a collection of easy-to-use helper scripts to execute various type of tests on the ozone/hdds codebase.

 The contract of the scripts are very simple: